vanshi-jain/COBRA/README.md

 # Semantic segmentation module for COBRA
-Modified code to add end-end fold/ semantic segmentation
+Implemented semantic segmentation module for COBRA with contour based thresholding.
+Inference code located in main_notebook.ipynb
 ## Reference

 If you find the code or pre-trained models useful, please cite the following papers: